2006 Japan Series: Summary

+Game summaries

 Game 1

 Game 1 saw both aces pitch for their respective teams: Darvish for the Fighters, Kawakami for the Dragons.
 Both pitchers started off well, but Darvish, who had bouts with wildness in the regular season, saw his control unravel in the 2nd inning, giving away the 2-0 Fighters lead to which he had been staked in the top of the inning.
 Chunichi scratched across one more in the 3rd and one in the 8th to put the home Dragons on top, 4-2.
 Kawakami pitched eight innings before longtime Dragons closer Iwase shut down the Fighters in the 9th to put the Dragons on top 1 game to none.